 Here at Top Ten Reviews, we want you to find a reliable washer, as well as one that fits comfortably into a smaller household budget.
 That’s why we’ve focused on reasonably priced products offering excellent quality.
 A washer that breaks down after a couple of years will cost you more in the long run, so sometimes it’s worth spending a little more to save a lot.

 What are the downsides of buying a cheap washing machine?

 There are a certain amount of pitfalls that you need to be aware of when buying a cheap washing machine.
 A cheap washing machine will likely use more inexpensive materials and parts to help keep their prices low.
 So you may have problems with your washer sooner rather than later.
 Cheap parts may also be harder to track down and replace.

 Most cheap washing machines only offer a limited 1-year warranty on parts and labor, so if something goes wrong, you could be looking at a hefty bill for repairs further down the line or even a brand-new appliance.
 This could cost you a lot more money in the long run.

 You’re also less likely to find an energy-efficient washer, so whatever savings you’re making on your appliance may disappear when your utility bills come in.

 However, there’s no reason to think a high-end washing machine will wash your clothes any better than a reliable budget option.
-Still, you may get fewer cleaning options, a slower spin speed and a lower capacity tub, which may impact how you like to clean your clothes.
-So it’s worth considering what features you want your washer to have, then doing a little research to determine what that might cost.
+Still, you may get fewer cleaning options, a slower spin speed, and a lower-capacity tub, which may impact how you like to clean your clothes.
+So it’s worth considering what features you want your washer to have and then doing a little research to determine what that might cost.